“THE GREAT CLIMATE CHANGE DEBATE:WHAT DOES THE SCIENCE REALLY SAY? TM”

 To maximize viewership and depending on broadcast and distribution arrangements currently under consideration, “The Great Climate Change Debate” may be provided at no charge to some combination of all 384 Public Televisions stations, C-SPAN (nationally), the DISCOVERY Channel, ION Media Networks (nationally), COMCAST (nationally), and other local, regional and national networks, channels, and stations.

-A sampling of Aaron’s guests includes Presidents (Bill Clinton, Jimmy Carter, Donald Trump), heads of state (Iceland President Ólafur Grímsson, Rwanda President Paul Kagame, Pakistan President Pervez Musharraf, Ireland President Mary Robinson,) U.S. Supreme Court Justices (Stephen Breyer, Ruth Bader Ginsburg, Sandra Day O’Connor), Secretaries of State (Madeleine Albright, James Baker, John Kerry, Colin Powell), Senators (Bill Armstrong, Michael Bennet, Hank Brown, Ben Campbell, Bill Frist, Cory Gardner, Ed Markey, Dan Russell, Al Simpson, Arlen Specter, Tim Wirth), Governors (Steve Beshear, Mitch Daniels, John Hickenlooper, Dick Lamm), FBI Director Robert Mueller, Generals (John Allen, Wesley Clark, Michael Hayden, David Petraeus), CBS Anchor Bob Schieffer, economist Paul Krugman, Media mogul, Ted Turner, PBS Anchor Jim Lehrer, Forbes Inc. Chairman Steve Forbes, Directors James Cameron, U.S. Solicitor General Ted Olson, NBC Nightly News Anchor Brian Williams, wellness guru Deepak Chopra, Oilman T. Boone Pickens, Jordan’s Queen Noor, Dr. Mehmet Oz, Secretary of Labor Hilda Solis, Secretary of Transportation Ray LaHood, Actor and activist Kevin Costner, Tax Reform Advocate Grover Norquist, Director Oliver Stone, and Sportscaster Bob Costas.
+A sampling of Aaron’s guests includes Presidents (Bill Clinton, Jimmy Carter, Donald Trump), heads of state (Iceland President Ólafur Grímsson, Rwanda President Paul Kagame, Pakistan President Pervez Musharraf, Ireland President Mary Robinson) U.S. Supreme Court Justices (Stephen Breyer, Ruth Bader Ginsburg, Sandra Day O’Connor), Secretaries of State (Madeleine Albright, James Baker, John Kerry, Colin Powell), Senators (Bill Armstrong, Michael Bennet, Hank Brown, Ben Campbell, Bill Frist, Cory Gardner, Ed Markey, George Mitchell, Jeff Merkley, Lisa Murkowski, Dan Russell, Al Simpson, Arlen Specter, Tim Wirth), Governors (Steve Beshear, Mitch Daniels, John Hickenlooper, Asa Hutchinson, Dick Lamm, Jared Polis), FBI Director Robert Mueller, Generals (John Allen, Wesley Clark, Michael Hayden, David Petraeus, Colin Powell), CBS Anchor Bob Schieffer, economist Paul Krugman, Media mogul, Ted Turner, PBS Anchor Jim Lehrer, Forbes Inc. Chairman Steve Forbes, Directors James Cameron, U.S. Solicitor General Ted Olson, NBC Nightly News Anchor Brian Williams, wellness guru Deepak Chopra, Oilman T. Boone Pickens, Jordan’s Queen Noor, Dr. Mehmet Oz, Secretary of Labor Hilda Solis, Secretary of Transportation Ray LaHood, Actor and activist Kevin Costner, Tax Reform Advocate Grover Norquist, Director Oliver Stone, and Sportscaster Bob Costas.

 With his understanding of scientific principles and his proficiency as a moderator who makes complex topics intelligible for the General Public by asking the right questions, Aaron is uniquely qualified to host “The Great Climate Change Debate.”
 As the recipient of “The Broadcaster of the Year Award” (the top individual honor ever bestowed by the CBA), he is seen by his peers as the consummate journalist in terms of knowledgeability, on-air skills, accuracy, and fairness.